mikesha2/MolFlex/README.md

 5. Click Compute

 # Unity packages
-I use the [NCDK](kazuyaujihara.github.io/ncdk/) package to parse SMILES.
-Protein crystal structures are directly retrieved from the [RCSB Protein Data Bank](https://www.rcsb.org/).
+Protein crystal structures are directly retrieved from the [RCSB Protein Data Bank](https://www.rcsb.org/) and parsed.
+I used the [NCDK](kazuyaujihara.github.io/ncdk/) package to parse SMILES.
 Proteins are rendered by the [Unity DOTS stack](https://unity.com/dots), and the neural network is run using [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents) with Barracuda.
 The neural network was designed and trained in TensorFlow 2 and exported to [ONNX format](https://github.com/onnx/tensorflow-onnx).

 Note: Try not to click Compute too quickly.
 The Mac version is functional but more jittery than the Windows version.
 The neural network is a smaller version of the one found in our paper.